 When installing FortiClient, it is recommended to use the FortiClientOnlineInstaller file.
 This file launches the FortiClient Virus Cleaner which scans the target system prior to installing the FortiClient application.
-The FortiClientOnlineInstaller file always installs the latest version of FortiClient available on the FortiGuard Distribution Network (FDN), not the version of FortiClient referenced in the filename or listed on the Customer Service & Support site.
+The FortiClientOnlineInstaller file always installs the latest FortiClient version available on the FortiGuard Distribution Network (FDN), not the FortiClient version referenced in the filename or listed on the Customer Service & Support site.